5.2 - Building the action plan

 Characterise the nature of the action

-Physical actions: modifications of equipment and systems;
+Physical actions: modifications to equipment and systems;

 Organisational actions: changes in organisational processes;